Note: The free reverse mortgage calculator on this web page is specific to HECM reverse mortgages.See What You May Qualify For

 - Or a combination of a line of credit and fixed monthly advances.

-With a HECM, the percentage of your home’s equity you can borrow depends on your age, the interest rate you get on your loan, and the value of your home up to the HECM limit (currently $970,800).
-Use our calculator to determine how much equity you may qualify for.
+With a HECM, the percentage of your home’s equity you can borrow depends on your age, the interest rate you get on your loan, and the value of your home up to the HECM limit (currently $1,149,825).
+Use our free reverse mortgage calculator to determine how much equity you may qualify for.

 If you choose to go with the one-time lump sum disbursement at closing option to receive your loan proceeds, you are limited to 60 percent of the principal limit (the total amount of proceeds available to you as a HECM reverse mortgage borrower).
 With the other loan payment options (line of credit and monthly advances), this limitation is for the first year only.
 After 12 months, you may access your additional funds.